163rd Infantry Regiment (United States): Cold War

 The 163rd Infantry was inactivated on 31 December 1945 in Japan, and relieved from the 41st Infantry Division on 17 June 1946.
 It was reorganized and federally recognized on 21 April 1947 with headquarters at Bozeman.
 It was converted and redesignated as the 163rd Armored Cavalry on 1 March 1953.
 The 3rd Squadron was allotted to the Oregon Army National Guard on 1 March 1968, withdrawn 1 May 1974 from Oregon and allotted to the Nevada Army National Guard, withdrawn 1 May 1980 from Nevada and allotted to the Texas Army National Guard and withdrawn 1 July 1988 from Texas.
 On 1 December 1988, the regiment was reorganized as the 163rd Cavalry under the U.S. Army Combat Arms Regimental System, to consist of headquarters at Butte with the 1st and 2nd Battalions and Troop E (elements of the 163rd Armored Brigade), and the 163rd Infantry (hereafter separate lineage).
 Reorganized 1 June 1989 under the U.S. Army Regimental System.

-Modern

 The 163rd Armored Brigade was inactivated in 1997, and the regiment was assigned to the 116th Cavalry Brigade Combat Team.

+Twenty-first century

+In 2025-26 the regiment's 1st Battalion has its headquarters in Belgrade, Montana.